 What is equity?

 The amount of financial interest in a property.
-Equity is the difference between the fair market value of the property and the amount still owed on the mortgage.
+Equity is the difference between the fair market value of the property and the amount still owed on the mortgage.|

 What is an earnest deposit?

-This is a sum of money given to bind the sale of real estate, or a sum of money given to ensure payment or an advance of funds in the processing of a loan.
+An earnest deposit is a sum of money given to bind the sale of real estate, or a sum of money given to ensure payment or an advance of funds in the processing of a loan.